Fresh Ginger: 14 Different Uses

 Ginger is a root that has been used by many societies for thousands of years.
-Its most well known use is in the kitchen, but today, we’re going to show you 14 others uses for fresh ginger that you might not know about.
-So keep reading.
+Its most well-known use is in the kitchen.
+But, today we’re going to show you 14 others uses for fresh ginger that you might not know about.
+So, keep reading!

 Improves stomach health

 If you ever get home from work feeling very physically tired, try putting a bit of fresh ginger in your bathtub.
 Taking a bath with ginger water is great for those days when you feel tired and stressed.

 Alleviate nausea during pregnancy

 Thanks to recent studies that have been carried out in a number of European and Asian countries, researchers have discovered that drinking ginger root as a tea or consuming this product naturally helps to alleviate symptoms of vomiting.

 Prevents bowel cancer

 The sharp taste of ginger can serve as a stimulant.
-For people who experience appetite loss, ginger is great to drink as a juice or tea.
+For people who have appetite loss, ginger is great to drink as a juice or tea.
 Ginger also stimulates your appetite because it increases the production of digestive enzymes.

-Prevents and improves symtoms of ovarian cancer
+Prevents and improves symptoms of ovarian cancer

 Alleviates menstrual cramps

-Prevents nausea while traveling
+Prevents nausea while travelling

 Prevents respiratory problems

 This herb is also ideal for lung and heart health.
-If you suffer from problems such as asthma or bronchitis, just add a bit of ginger to your standard recipes to speed up the healing process.
+If you suffer from problems such as asthma or bronchitis, just add a bit of ginger to your usual recipes to speed up the healing process.

-One thing we would like to point out is how versatile this herb is; you can incorporate it into anything from sauces and dressings to beverages, among others.
+One thing we would like to point out is how versatile this herb is; you can add it to anything from sauces and dressings, to both hot and cold drinks.
 It goes well with just about any food you can imagine.